This is the way the world ends,

 There's a pause as the mike screeches, an eerie silence following.
 I gulp, the sudden rush of blood from Ms. Hayashi's neck flashing in my mind.
 On instinct, I back into Hisashi.
 He wraps an arm around my shoulders in response, keeping an arm opened for Rei if she needs him, and glances at me, surprised.

-Not many people know that I'm living in Hisashi's house, just the two of us, mostly because I want to keep it a secret (the last thing I need is people questioning why we lived together, the rumors people would spread, the things Rei and Takashi would find out…), but now, as I listen for the VP's voice to come back, the only thing I care about is getting this nightmare over with.
+Not many people know that I'm living alone with Hisashi, mostly because I want to keep it a secret (the last thing I need is people questioning why we live together, the rumors people would spread, the things Rei and Takashi would find out…), but now, as I wait for the VP's voice to come back, the only thing I care about is getting this nightmare over with.

-As his last cries gurgle out and the intercom goes dead, silence filling the air.
+As his last cries gurgle out and the intercom goes dead, silence fills the air.
 It's so quiet, a needle could be heard hitting the tiles.
-Seconds tick by, feeling like hours.
+Seconds stretch by, feeling like hours.
 Then, as if everyone snaps back, the sound of screams and frantic footsteps reverberates all around us, sending a chill down my spine.

 The students are panicking.

 "This way!"
 Hisashi yells, pulling away from me to head further down the hallway.

 "Where are you going?"
 Takashi demands, rooted in his spot.
 "We've got to get out of here!"